owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

         return []byte(fmt.Sprintf(`{ "left": %v, "right": %v, "up": %v, "down": %v}`+"\n", g.leftDistance, g.rightDistance, g.upDistance, g.downDistance)), nil
 }
 ```

+What we have now is a set of events that are aggregated into a gesture struct, and serialized in binary so they can be transmitted to the client.
+We expose a `/gestures` endpoint and serves the flow of gestures in a continuous way.

 ### Receiving and Decoding the Stream in JavaScript
 - Process of stream reception in JavaScript via a worker thread.